-The BOM only affects libraries that use the same Gradle scope configuration, such as 'compileOnly', which ensures that the dependency is provided by the CICS TS runtime and not packaged with the module.
-Therefore, you must specify the BOM for all the configurations that will use CICS dependencies, with the same scope configuration.
-For example, if you are referencing the JCICS library ('com.ibm.cics.server') using the 'compileOnly' configuration, you need to control its version with the BOM as follows:
+Similar to the provided scope in Maven, Gradle has a 'compileOnly' configuration to ensure that the dependency is provided by the CICS TS runtime and not packaged with the module.
+However, you must specify consistent target configuration for both the BOM and the other dependencies.
+For example, declare dependency on the JCICS library ('com.ibm.cics.server') with the BOM that has the 'compileOnly' configuration as follows:

 '''

 dependencies {

-compileOnly enforcedPlatform('com.ibm.cics:com.ibm.cics.ts.bom:5.6-20200609123739')
+compileOnly enforcedPlatform('com.ibm.cics:com.ibm.cics.ts.bom:5.5-20200519131930-

+PH25409')

 compileOnly("com.ibm.cics:com.ibm.cics.server") //dependency on JCICS

 }

 '''

-Likewise, if you declare a dependency on the annotation processor ('com.ibm.cics.server.invocation'), you need to define a BOM with the 'annotationProcessor' configuration.
+Likewise, if you declare dependency on the annotation processor ('com.ibm.cics.server.invocation'), you should also define a BOM with the 'annotationProcessor' configuration.
 This is because the annotation processor dependency must use the 'annotationProcessor' configuration.

 '''

 dependencies {

-annotationProcessor
+annotationProcessor enforcedPlatform('com.ibm.cics:com.ibm.cics.ts.bom:5.5-20200519131930-

-enforcedPlatform('com.ibm.cics:com.ibm.cics.ts.bom:5.6-20200609123739')
+PH25409')

 annotationProcessor ("com.ibm.cics:com.ibm.cics.server.invocation") //dependency on

 annotation processor

 }

 '''